 3. Capture your customers’ feedback

-I wrote about this before in the context of understanding your customers’ needs.
+Make sure that you understand your customer’s needs.
 This is important because it allows you to tailor your offering to the actual needs of your clients.
 But if you’re looking at developing a strategy to improve your customer experience, you also need to know how your clients are experiencing your brand right now.
-Think about the touch points along the customer journey and ask your customers.
+Think about the touchpoints along the customer journey and ask your customers.
 How satisfied are they with these types of interactions?
 Is there anything they’d rather change?
-Collect this feedback and, as part of your strategy, set some time aside to analyse it.
+Collect this feedback and, as part of your marketing strategy, set some time aside to analyze it.
 The data you collect should help you identify areas of improvement and make tweaks to your business model.
 So you could have a post-interaction survey, or ask them to have a word at the end of a session.
-For more ideas on this, head over to my blog post 5 ways to measure customer satisfaction in your small business.

 4. Identify areas of improvement